-Under Phase Three of the Irish government’s plan to ease Covid-19 restrictions, the country’s domestic tourism and hospitality sector has resumed as of Monday, 29 June.
-This means all hotels, hostels, caravan parks and holiday parks, as well as cafés and restaurants providing on-premises food and beverages, and pubs and hotel bars that operate as restaurants, can reopen with sanitary requirements and social-distancing protocols in place.
+Under Phase Three of the Irish government’s plan to ease Covid-19 restrictions, the country’s domestic tourism and hospitality sector resumed on 29 June.
+All hotels, hostels, caravan parks and holiday parks, cafés and restaurants providing on-premises food and beverages, and pubs and hotel bars that operate as restaurants were permitted to reopen with sanitary requirements and social-distancing protocols in place.

-Museums, galleries, theatres, concert halls and other cultural outlets are also slated for reopening, but must comply with restrictions detailing that indoor gatherings must be limited to 50 people, and outdoor gatherings to 200 people.
+Museums, galleries, theatres, concert halls and other cultural outlets are slated to reopen, but they must comply with government restrictions limiting indoor gatherings to 50 people, and outdoor gatherings to 200 people.

 The ruling on residents “staying local” – being permitted to travel within their own county, or up to 20km (12mi) from home – has been lifted, meaning that travellers within Ireland can move around the country without restriction.

-Tourist travel to Ireland’s offshore islands may also resume from 29 June.
+Tourist travel to Ireland’s offshore islands resumed on 29 June.

 For the best outdoor experiences and day trips close to you, check out Culture Trip’s selection of outdoor escapes across Ireland.